Lydia Jacoby: 2018–2019: State titles and making the U.S. Junior National Team

 Jacoby first qualified for the U.S. Olympic Trials in late 2018 when she was 14 years old.
 This first qualification was in the 100-meter breaststroke.
-She swam her qualifying time at the USA Swimming Winter Nationals swim meet in Greensboro, North Carolina.
-That same year, Jacoby won titles in the 100-yard breaststroke and 200-yard individual medley at the Alaska High School State Championships.
+She swam her qualifying time at the year's U.S. Winter National Championships in Greensboro, North Carolina.
+That same year, she won titles in the 100-yard breaststroke and 200-yard individual medley at the Alaska High School State Championships.
 Her time of 2:09.31 in the 200-yard individual medley won her the state title in that event for girl's high school swimming.
 Her time of 1:03.11 in the 100-yard breaststroke won her the girl's high school state title in that event as well as setting a new Alaska state record.
-The following year, in 2019, Jacoby broke the Alaska state record she set in the girl's 100-yard breaststroke in 2018 with a time of 1:00.61.
+The following year, she broke the Alaska state record she set in the girl's 100-yard breaststroke in 2018 with a time of 1:00.61.
 Her swim also won her the title in the event at the 2019 Alaska State High School Championships.
-Jacoby took third in the state in the girl's 200-yard individual medley with a time of 2:09.83.
+She took third in the state in the girl's 200-yard individual medley with a time of 2:09.83.

 At the 2019 Alaska Age Group Championships, held in February 2019, Jacoby competed in seven individual events including winning the 100-yard breaststroke with a time of 1:02.68, the 200-yard breaststroke with a 2:28.65, and the 200-yard individual medley in 2:10.58.
 One month later, she competed in five individual events at the 2019 Northwest Speedo Sectionals swim meet held at King County Aquatic Center in Federal Way, Washington, including swimming a 1:00.42 in the 100-yard breaststroke to place second and finish less than three-tenths of a second behind first-place finisher Kaitlyn Dobler.
 Five months later, in August, she won the junior national champion title in the 100-meter breaststroke at the Speedo Junior National Championships.
 Based on her results, she was named to the U.S. Junior National Team later in 2019.
 For the whole 2019 year, Jacoby ranked 16th in the United States for the 100-meter breaststroke.